iWebbIO/KNOTT/README.md

 # KnoTT!
 Bot - Leveling and Leaderboard
-## KnoTT is a global leveling bot used in many servers
+##a global leveling bot used in many servers
 ### This documentation will show you how to invite and use this bot inside of you server

 <hr>